-Wherever you park your posterior to do work, it deserves the best office chair to call home.
-A decent home office chair doesn't just look cool; it can make you more productive and more focused and keep you feeling comfy during long video calls.
+No home office is complete without the best office chair, and since we're all going to be working from our houses for a while, it's worth investing in something comfortable to sit in.
+A good home office chair doesn't just look cool; it can make you more productive and more focused and keep you feeling comfy during long video calls.
 It will encourage good posture, which makes working from home easier on your back, and it helps you feel better when you get up from a long day at the (home) office.
-Believe me; I've worked from home for over five years, and a good, well-adjusted chair is the first step to getting things done, wherever you work from.

-A good office chair is not only comfortable but can be adjusted to your own requirements, allowing you to move the different parts of the chair around to fit your body.
+A good office chair can be adjusted to your own requirements, allowing you to move the different parts of the chair around to fit your body.
 It should also move as you do, adapting as you shift while working.

 What are the best office chairs?

-The $160 Space chair offers more adjustments, making it a great pick for people who have back or pain issues and want a seat that can be reconfigured as required.
+The $160 Space Seating Professional AirGrid is a fully adjustable model, making it a great pick for people who have back or pain issues and want a seat that can be reconfigured as required.
 You can also adjust the height of the armrests, which is important for shoulder and back comfort.
 The Space chair also has a mesh back that lets air flow through so you don't get a sweaty back.
 There are cheaper chairs, but these two represent the best balance of price and features for this most important piece of office furniture.

 The best office chairs you can buy today